yushiyangk/dotfiles/README.md

 1. Edit config files in the `Unix` subdirectory
 2. Commit and push with git
-3. Sync and install config files by running `./sync_dotfiles.sh`
+3. Sync and install config files by running `./dotfiles sync`

 A basic understanding of git is strongly recommended.